cosmos/sdk-tutorials/academy/1-what-is-cosmos/2-cosmos-ecosystem.md

 <!--## Next up

-Are you ready to get some ATOM?
-Find out all about the native token of the Cosmos Hub and how to stake ATOM in the [next section](./3-atom-staking.md).-->
+In the [next chapter](../2-cosmos-concepts/index.md), you will continue to explore the Cosmos SDK and learn about the underlying blockchain application architecture.-->